Azure/azure-dev/templates/todo/projects/nodejs-mongo-aks/README.md

 If you are deploying via CI/CD and are using `azd pipeline config` ensure you set the `--principal-role` so the service principal that is created has the required roles.

-### Example
 `azd pipeline config --principal-role owner`

-> This template does NOT currently support Azure API Management (APIM)

-Sometimes, things go awry.
-If you happen to run into issues, then please review our ["Known Issues"](https://aka.ms/azure-dev/knownissues) page for help.
-If you continue to have issues, then please file an issue in our main [Azure Developer CLI](https://aka.ms/azure-dev/issues) repository.

 ## Security